7 Ways to Turn Your Garage Into the Dog Room Your Pup Deserves

 Source: susu-on1946

-Your golden retriever has that one spot on your couch she’s claimed as her throne — and you love her for it.
-But you also love your linen cushions.
-That tension is real.
+My golden retriever has that one spot on my couch that she’s claimed as her throne and I love her for it, so I don’t think anything about it.
+But I also love my linen cushions.

-This garage setup is giving structured luxury — think black powder-coated steel grid panels forming a large open kennel with a cathedral-style arch frame overhead.
-Multiple dog beds are tucked inside — a round gray bolster bed, a red plastic raised basin bed, and what looks like a yellow memory foam mattress in the back corner.
-It’s organized, it’s airy, and honestly?
-Your dog would sprint straight in.
+This guy’s garage is giving off a very luxurious vibe.
+Black powder-coated steel grid panels form a large open kennel, with a cathedral-style arch frame overhead.
+Multiple dog beds can be seen inside, including a round gray bolster bed, a red plastic raised basin bed, and a yellow memory foam mattress in the back corner.

-To recreate this, grab welded wire mesh panels (look for 4ft x 6ft sections) and connect them with a steel tube frame welded or bolted at the corners.
-The arch top isn’t just cute — it adds structural stability without a ceiling attachment.
-The beds are doing the heavy lifting here: mix waterproof plastic basin beds with plush bolster options so your girl can choose her mood.
+To create the same look, purchase welded wire mesh panels, (4ft x 6ft sections) and connect with a steel tube frame welded or bolted at the corners.
+The arch top not only adds some cuteness to the area, but also provides more stability without having to attach the frame to a ceiling.
+In these beds, the waterproof plastic basin beds are mixed with plush bolster options so your girl can choose to spend some time in her mood.

-Real talk: paint the steel frame matte black before assembly.
-It resists rust and looks a thousand times more intentional than raw metal.
+Real talk: paint the steel frame matte black before assembling. it won’t rust and it looks a thousand times better than the raw metal.

 #2: The Chain-Link Dog Zone Garage Setup That Actually Works